International travelers to Uganda are required to adhere to new health and sanitation protocol

 Airport Arrivals & Departures

 Uganda has initiated new airport procedures in accordance with guidelines from the International Civil Aviation Organization, a specialized agency of the United Nations.

 - Every passenger must arrive with a negative Polymerase Chain Reaction (PCR) COVID-19 test certificate for a test conducted within 72 hours prior to arrival in Uganda.
 Airlines have been instructed not to board any passengers coming to Uganda without a negative PCR COVID-19 test.
 Any passenger without a negative PCR test will not be allowed to enter the country and must return to their point of origin via the same airline.

 - On arrival, all passengers will undergo a health screening including a temperature check and assessment for other signs of infectious diseases.
 Screenings will be conducted by the Port Health Team supported by the Ministry of Health.
-Any passenger who shows signs and symptoms of infectious disease on arrival will be taken to a waiting ambulance and transferred to an isolation center at the Entebbe Hospital where infectious disease checks and a COVID-19 test will be administered.
-Results will be provided within 24-48 hours as the passenger remains in the isolation center.
-If passenger tests positive for COVID-19, the passenger will be taken to a dedicated COVID-19 treatment center.
+Any passenger who shows signs and symptoms of infectious disease on arrival will be taken to a waiting ambulance and transferred to an isolation centre at the Entebbe Hospital where infectious disease checks and a COVID-19 test will be administered.
+Results will be provided within 24-48 hours as the passenger remains in the isolation centre.
+If the passenger tests positive for COVID-19, the passenger will be taken to a dedicated COVID-19 treatment centre.

 - Passengers leaving Uganda must have a negative COVID-19 PCR test done within 72 hours before boarding.
 Passengers are advised to arrive at the airport at least four hours before departure to allow for security and health screenings.